 The building is of three stories with a front of nine bays.
 The centre is surmounted by a pediment.
 The porch is roman doric and is supported by four columns.
 The interior has a Venetian Arch enriched with plaster ornament and behind

 A manor in its own right, it formed part of a larger manor which was mentioned in the Domesday Book.
 The name came from a former owner Miles de Munteny.
 In 1566, Myles's was purchased by Thomas Luther.
 From 1587 until 1627, the manor was held jointly by his sons Richard and Anthony.
 Anthony died in 1627, and Richard in 1638, leaving the manor to his son, Anthony.
 During the civil war, because of the Kelvedon Hall Wright's Catholicism, Anthony Luther became principle protestant in the parish.
 The house remained in the Luther family, and in 1701, Edward Luther was Lord of the Manor and Sheriff of Essex.
 Later that century, the Luther line died out and the estate passed to the Fane family.

 The estate in 1838, consisted of 417 acres and extended into Stondon Massey.
 In 1871, the estate was owned by Colonel John Fane of Barnes.

-Unfortunately, the large house at Great Myles's was demolished in 1837, and all that remains is the stable block, servants wing and outbuildings.
+Unfortunately, the large house at Great Myles's was demolished c.1842, and all that remains is the stable block, servants wing and outbuildings.
 The house was of red brick with two stories with projecting wings at either end.
 In the mid-18th century, it was rebuilt and enlarged.
 Tradition held that there was a window for each day of the year.
 You may think this to be true when you see this drawing of Great Myles from the Essex Record Office.